pricklygorse/Interactive-Image-Background-Remover/README.md

 Find this useful and want to support my work?
 [You can buy me a coffee (or whatever) here.](https://ko-fi.com/pricklygorse) :)

-I'm fairly new to python and tkinter so any improvements to the code, features, and suggestions are welcome.
+I'm fairly new to python so any improvements to the code, features, and suggestions are welcome.
 There are likely bugs.

 # Acknowledgements